I'll be sharing one or two stories a month. Unless I'm feeling lazy.

-There are certainly days when I catch myself eavesdropping on a nearby conversation for amusement.
-My ears are young and my mind wanders a lot when it is bored.
-For instance, the other day while I was eating lunch in a small italian cafe, I was drawn by the conversation two teenage girls were having a couple of tables away from me.
-The whole place was almost empty except for the three of us and the lady at the counter.
+There are days when I catch myself eavesdropping on a nearby conversation.
+My ears, like my brain, wander when it’s bored.
+The other day, as I was eating lunch in a small Italian cafe, I was drawn by the conversation between two teenage girls.
+The cafe was empty except for the three of us and the staff at the counter.

-As I walked back to the apartment, my mind raced with images of the things she did in the places she visited and I wonder if there are others like her I could meet in this new city.
-A city of abundant races and culture.
+As I walked back to the apartment, my mind raced with images of the things she did in the places she visited, and I wonder if there are others like her I could meet in this new city—a city of abundant stories.